Transforming Wikipedia into Augmented Data for Query-Focused Summarization: Methodology

 \subsection{BERT Encoding Layer}

-In this layer, we use BERT~\cite{bert}, a deep Transformer~\cite{transformer} consisting of stacked self-attention layers, as encoder to aggregate query, intra-sentence and inter-sentence information into sentence representations.
+In the encoding layer, we use BERT~\cite{bert}, a deep Transformer~\cite{transformer} consisting of stacked self-attention layers, as the encoder to aggregate query, intra-sentence and inter-sentence information into token-level encodings.
 Given the packed input embeddings $\mathbf{H}^0=\left[\mathbf{x}_1,...,\mathbf{x}_{|x|}\right]$, we apply an $L$-layer Transformer to encode the input: